couchbaselabs/cbgb/README.md

 Is go a worthy language for distributed, server-side software development?
-Is it productive not only for initial development but also for full-lifecycle issues of debuggability, crash analysis/postmortems, optimization and hot re-deployment?
+Is it productive not only for initial development but also for full-lifecycle issues of debuggability, issue analysis, crash postmortems, hot re-deployment and optimization?

 Does a go-based server run well under duress?
 What techniques are needed to handle duress (for example, stop-the-world GC)?